desci-labs/nodes-integration-template/README.md

 This repo is a stub which can be used as a base for integrating with Nodes via `@desci-labs/nodes-lib`.

 > **Note:**
 > The documentation of [@desci-labs/nodes-lib](https://github.com/desci-labs/nodes/tree/develop/nodes-lib) is a recommended read to figure out configuration and get an idea of the featureas available.
+Library API docs are available at [desci-labs.github.io/nodes](https://desci-labs.github.io/nodes).

 ## Configuration
 `nodes-lib` requires some configuration to be set through the environment.